periareon/req-compile/README.rst

 * Does not allow you to use constraints that are not included in the final output
 * Provides no tools to track down where conflicting constraints originate
-* Cannot treat source directories recursively as project sources
+* Cannot treat source directories recursively as sources of requirements (like with --find-links)
 * Does not allow you to configure a storage location for downloaded distributions

 Req-Compile has these features, making it an effective tool for large Python projects.